-Does the Builder has a track record of delivering on time?
+Does the Builder have a track record of delivering on time?
 Ask whether the Builder performs formal project planning, and whether they will be able to deliver your project in the time frame that you require.
 Ensure that any dates promised will be written into your Contract.

 Does the Builder have any current or past disputes?
 The WA Building Commission can help verify this, contact them on 1300 489 099.

 Does the Builder use a standardised Building Contract?
 Without a contract both parties would be mad to proceed.
-Furthermore if the contract is ‘home-made’ proceed with caution.
+Furthermore, if the contract is ‘home-made’ proceed with caution.
 Standard contracts provided by reputable organisations such as the HIA provide peace of mind, and guarantee that both parties are being treated fairly.
 If a Builder suggests that a Contract is not required and that a handshake will do, run a mile!